Taxation in Ethiopia: Schedule "D" - Taxation from agricultural activities.

+Certain incomes sources are excluded from previously mentioned categories, such as: travel expenses (including transportation costs, food and accommodation), costs of medical treatment which are covered by the employer, as well as hardship allowances.

 Value Added Tax (VAT)

-As of 2003, Ethiopia imposes a value added tax on all goods produced in the nation and all imported goods and services not exempt; the tax is rated at 15% on every transaction at each stage of manufacturing.
+The value-added tax was originally introduced in 1993, only to be abolished 9 years later, at the end of 2002.
+As of 2003, after the tax reform, Ethiopia imposed a value added tax on all goods produced in the nation and all imported goods and services not exempt; the tax is rated at 15% on every transaction at each stage of manufacturing.
+It is important to note that VAT exemptions and zero rates are also often applied.
+Some of the goods which the VAT exemptions apply to are: real estate services, humanitarian aid, religious and cultural services, certain financial services, transportation, utilities, mosquito nets, etc. Zero rates are only applied to exports, gold that is supplied to the National Bank of Ethiopia and to international transportation.

 Stamp Duty

 Ethiopia imposes a stamp duty on legal documents in the country.
 Items taxed under Stamp Duty include: memorandum, bonds, contract agreements, security deeds, collective agreement, contract of employment, leases, notarial acts, power of attorney, and documents of title to property.
 Depending on the type of instrument the rates of Stamp Duty vary, ranging from flat rates to percentage of the valuations.

+Stamp duties are not obligatory in cases when: goods are imported under an import license, when goods are exempted by an international agreement or an agreement made by the government, as well as in cases when the Ministry of Revenue permits a discretionary exemption for good cause.

 Other Taxes

 In addition to income taxes and value added tax, Ethiopia also imposes a multitude of other niche taxes.
 Fossil fuel and food taxes are levied, with certain studies claiming their effects are regressive.